kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     nohup /path_to_your_script/tsmst.sh 1624 it 0 2>&1 &
     nohup /path_to_your_script/tsmst.sh 1624 ru 0 2>&1 &

-A snippet covering most from the processing file called by Cron:
+A snippet covering most from the processing file `cron_parallel.sh` called by Cron:

     # summer
     #TIMEDIFF=7200